neutaaaaan/iosvkem/README.md

 - I will eventually refactor the dayglo colours out, most likely as an option.

-- It is unlikely I'll ever add anything language-specific to the colourscheme beyond minimal but proper markdown support.
+- I did add markdown support for the default vim syntax file as highlighting is quite broken otherwise but it is unlikely I'll ever add anything language-specific to Iosvkem.
+I consider this is the kind of things that should be done by the syntax file or the end user, not by colourschemes.
-I have PTSD from looking into the code for some of the more popular colourschemes around.
+I have pretty bad PTSD from looking at the code of some of the most popular ones that feature lots of really convoluted optional settings for some languages or frameworks.
-If you feel something is missing and this particular something doesn't risk interacting too much with syntax plugins I'll give it a fair shake.
+With that being said,If you feel something is missing and this particular something doesn't risk interacting too much with syntax files or plugins I'll give it a fair shake.

 Don't be afraid of opening an issue or submitting a pull request.
 I don't bite and even when I do, they don't live long enough to tell.